cnpryer/huak/docs/user_guide.md

 ```

 ### Install shell completion in zsh
-The recommended way to install shell completions with zsh shell will look like this:
+The recommended way to install shell completions with zsh shell will look like this (add this to your .zshrc file):
 ```zsh
 eval "$(huak completion --shell zsh)"
 ```